cbullinger/aggregation-tasks/python/README.md

 You must have the following:
 - [Python3 version 3.8 or later](https://www.python.org/downloads/) installed
 - [pip](https://pip.pypa.io/en/stable/installation/) installed
-- An IDE that can run Python code (e.g. PyCharm or VS Codek)
+- An IDE that can run Python code (e.g. PyCharm or VS Code)
 - A web browser

 > NOTE: During the session, please disable any AI-assisted code tools (Copilot, etc.).